-Many challenging forces are in effect lately, from the work-form-home trend, workplace equality to technology transformation.
+Many challenging forces are in effect lately, from the work-form-home trend, and workplace equality to technology transformation.
 Stay with us to find out 7 challenges the HR team should prepare for in the remaining half of 2020.

 Think about the changes that have occurred in the last 10 years in the employment arena.
 Millennials were still in school in 2009 and the term "gig" typically meant a concert rather than an economy.
 Flexible work was not generally encouraged while theoretically possible, and nine to five jobs were still the norm – provided people were fortunate enough to have a job.